How to Write an Impressive UC Activities List

 • Does each description include contextualization to show how your child stands out compared to their peers?

-• Is each description below 350 characters and also free of extraneous, irrelevant information?
+• Is each description below the character limit and also free of extraneous, irrelevant information?

 Phase 5: Ask for edits and feedback